Step 4: Full View

 Should Engineer A treat the post-submission discovery as imposing a heightened, affirmative external disclosure obligation to Attorney X, apply the same corrective duty that would have governed a pre-submission discovery, or disclose the correction while deferring any broader review of the original methodology?

-Treat Post-Submission as Heightened Disclosure Obligation Board's choice Treat the post-submission discovery as imposing an immediate and affirmative external disclosure obligation to Attorney X, qualitatively more demanding than a pre-submission correction duty, because the inaccurate report has already entered an active legal proceeding and is being relied upon to shape settlement positions.
+O1 Treat the post-submission discovery as imposing an immediate and affirmative external disclosure obligation to Attorney X, qualitatively more demanding than a pre-submission correction duty, because the inaccurate report has already entered an active legal proceeding and is being relied upon to shape settlement positions.
+Board's choice

 The Forensic Expert Immediate Error Correction Disclosure Obligation establishes that post-submission discovery imposes an affirmative external disclosure duty, not merely an internal correction, because the inaccurate report has already entered an active legal proceeding and is being relied upon.
 The temporal urgency constraint functions as a substantive ethical amplifier: the pre-settlement window is the last moment at which Engineer A's professional action can prevent, rather than merely remediate, the harm caused by the inaccurate report.
 The Forensic Testing Methodological Consistency and Equipment Failure Disclosure Obligation and the Forensic Expert Available Evidence Consultation Before Adverse Opinion Obligation together establish that the intellectual honesty and objectivity obligations apply prospectively to the conduct of the investigation, meaning that if the data inaccuracy arose from methodological deficiency, Engineer A may have violated the Code at the moment of original submission, independently of the post-discovery disclosure obligation.
 The Post-Submission Error Correction and Disclosure Obligation confirms that the engineer's duty of truthfulness is not discharged by submission but continues for as long as the report remains operative.